aditimutagi/Votexto/README.md

 bin/pip install -r requirements.txt
 ```
 ## Run program:
-**python files are not linked together, run independently of each other as of now
+Python files are not linked together, run independently of each other as of now

-+ Run file (`python process_text.py`)
+* Run file (`python process_text.py`)
 	+ Run following in a different terminal window: `twilio phone-numbers:update "+13342581763" --sms-url="http://localhost:5000/"`
 	+ Bot is active!
 Begin the conversation with "Hello" (capitalization doesn't matter, but the message can only contain that one word).

-+ Run file ('CandidatePlatformInformation.py')
+* Run file ('CandidatePlatformInformation.py')
 	+ Uses webscraping to retrieve platform information from https://www.ontheissues.org/default.htm
 	+ Currently includes information on Democratic and Republican presidential candidates
 	+ This algorithm can be applied to retreive non-partisan platform information for presidential, congress, and state elections

-+ Run file ('PollingLocations.py')
+* Run file ('PollingLocations.py')
 	+ Uses webscraping of https://voterlookup.elections.ny.gov to automate process of finding polling locations
 	+ Allows users to input details requested in form, prints nearest polling location
 	+ Currently finds polling locations for New York, can be implemented to other state-specific voting sites

-+ Run file ('VotingRegistration.py')
+* Run file ('VotingRegistration.py')
 	+ Uses webscraping of https://voterreg.dmv.ny.gov/MotorVoter/ to automate voter registration
 	+ Allows users to input details requested in form, prints confirmation of registration
 	+ Currently allows user to register to vote in New York, can be implemented to other state-specific voting registration sites